 Dr. Perry's academic journey began at Pennsylvania State University, where she earned her B.S. in Psychology with a concentration in Business.
 Her commitment to education continued as she attained her M.Ed. in School Counseling with a specialization in Adlerian Theory from Bowie State University.
 The culmination of her educational pursuits resulted in the conferral of a Doctorate of Education from Argosy University, focusing on Counselor Education and Supervision.

-She is also a Nationally Certified Counselor and attained her license as a professional counselor.
-Her passion and research focus has been the single minority woman's experience and their quality of life issues as it relates to relationships, health, Superwoman Syndrome, and wellness.
-For her doctoral thesis, she researched the impact of fairy tale media exposure on the love attitudes and life satisfaction of African American single women.
-The story of the African American woman is often untold in Social Science research and Dr. Perry has added to the data with her groundbreaking study.
+As a National Certified Counselor and licensed professional counselor, Dr. Perry's expertise extends far beyond academia.
+Her passion and research focus on the single minority woman's experience, delving into the complexities of relationships, health, Superwoman Syndrome, and wellness.
+Notably, her doctoral thesis explored the impact of fairy tale media exposure on the love attitudes and life satisfaction of African-American single women, contributing groundbreaking insights to the field.

 Dr. Perry's influence is not confined to research and academia alone.
 She is a published co-author in the SAGE Encyclopedia of Marriage, Family, and Couples Counseling, showcasing her commitment to sharing knowledge.
 Her advocacy work has been recognized on platforms such as the Lanada Williams Radio Show and Counseling Today, where she was featured in the November 2017 issue.